Maxwell6321/611_FP/README.md

 # 611 Final Project – Used Car Price Analysis

 This project analyzes a used car dataset (`used_cars.csv`) containing information such as model year, mileage, horsepower, fuel type, transmission, color, accident history, and brand.
-The data includes 4009 rows (sample size) and 12 variables.
+The data includes 4009 observations and 12 variables.
 The goals of this analysis are to:

 - Clean and recode raw used car data